oVirt/ovirt-site/source/vdsm/developers.html.md

        $ fepkg update

 Which fedpkg build will generate a koji url that will provide the RPMs and can be shared to release engineers/testers.

+## Troubleshooting

+### Missing dependencies on RHEL 6.4

+Since c0729453573, vdsm requires newer libvirt and selinux-policy packages, which are not available yet in RHEL or Centos repositories, and is not kept in ovirt repositories (such as ovirt-nightly).

+### autogen.sh fails with "package version not defined"

+You have no tags in your repo.
+If you want to push your repo from another machine, you must also push the tags:

+      git push --tags remote

 <Category:Vdsm> <Category:Documentation> [Category:Development environment](Category:Development environment)